empathyco/x/packages/x-components/static-docs/experience-search-and-discovery/recommendations.md

 ::: interact

 Want to know more?
-Learn how to [configure](/develop-empathy-platform/ui-reference/) your web experience.
+Learn how to [configure](/develop-empathy-platform/ui-reference/components/recommendations/x-components.recommendations.md) your web experience.

 :::

-[//]: # 'TIP To see Recommendations in action, play with our showcase.'